 When I say ‘nature’ what comes to mind?

-I’m asking this question of nearly everyone I meet.
+I’m asking this question to nearly everyone I meet.
 Invariably the response is of a single species organism, like a tree, a flower or a bird, or of a particular favorite waterfall or woodland refuge.
-More rare is when ecologically-literate people like regenerative farmers respond with references to multi-species relationships, micro-rhizome networks that wire up plant communities, and just the word “Gaia.”
+More rare is when people respond with references to multi-species relationships, mycorrhizae networks that wire up plant communities, or just the word “Gaia.”

 When I hear people use the word ‘nature,’ I wish they were using it interchangeably with the word ‘life.’
 Life is everywhere, not just in postcard panoramas of untouched wildernesses or in charismatic iconic species.
-I’m listening closely for personal definitions of nature like “the rain that pummels my windscreen as I’m driving back from work”, or “the murmuration of autumn winds as they entrance the tall grasses.”
-Nature is present in the occasional annoyance of undeterrable life, like the ant supercolonies that make throughways of our homes.
+I’m listening closely for personal definitions of nature like “the rain that pummels my windscreen”, or “the murmuration of autumn winds in tall grasses.”
 Any of these responses would point towards a sense that nature is characterized by relationships and processes, and this is what makes it teeming with life.

-As it is commonly used today, the vernacular language of nature does both nature and us a disservice.
-The term ‘nature’ can counterintuitively distance us from the embodied experience of a highly complex and autonomous world.
-We need to refresh the ways we speak about nature.
-Explaining why this is so will be the purpose of this article.
+As it is commonly used today, the vernacular use of nature does both nature and us a disservice.
+The term ‘nature’ can counterintuitively distance us from the embodied experience of a highly complex and poetic world.

 A flourishing industry of thought-leaders and NGOs moralize with the liberal appeal to ‘nature’ to help corporations continuously renew their social license to operate.
 Some stand out by having ‘nature’ in their names and slogans, yet don’t expand on what they mean by the term.
 To take one example, the prominent Business for Nature coalition has no definition of nature on their website.
-How can they advocate for nature without specifying what it is or what it wants?
+How can they advocate for nature without specifying what it means to them?

 Let’s survey three broad problems with how the term ‘nature’ is commonly used.